francistopher/PTSBSwiftUI/README.md

 ## To do list

 - UPDATE Periodic Table
-	- Load elements symbol and number into each cell
 	- Update current element selected view
 	- Create clear button
 	- Create ability for user to select deselect buttons for assessment